Rockies vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jose Ramirez and the Cleveland Guardians will play Charlie Blackmon and the Colorado Rockies at Progressive Field in the first of a three-game series, on Monday at 6:10 PM ET.
+The Cleveland Guardians and Amed Rosario will take on Ryan McMahon and the Colorado Rockies at Progressive Field on Tuesday, with the first pitch at 6:10 PM ET.

-The favored Guardians have -200 moneyline odds to win against the underdog Rockies, who are listed at +165.
-The over/under is 8 runs for the matchup.
+The favored Guardians have -210 moneyline odds to win against the underdog Rockies, who are listed at +170.
+An 8-run total has been set for the matchup.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.